TopJay/SVMMTO/README.md

 ## Help

-Please send your comments or questions to: pdlj@dtu.dk
+Please send your comments or questions to: ding0420@bit.edu.cn

-## Authors

-This Matlab code was written by R. V. Woldseth, O. Sigmund and P. D. L. Jensen, TopOpt Group, Department of Civil and Mechanical Engineering, Technical University of Denmark,
-DK-2800 Lyngby, Denmark.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-The authors acknowledge the financial support from the InnoTop VILLUM investigator project through the Villum Foundation and nTopology inc. Furthermore, the authors would like to express their gratitude to Dr. Federico Ferrari for valuable discussions during the preparation of this work.
+The author would like to thank Prof. Krister Svanberg (http://www.smoptit.se) for providing MATLAB codes of the MMA optimizer.